 Images on web pages provide not only visual appeal, but many times also convey important information.
-Alternative text, called alt text for short, improves accessibility by providing a text equivalent of the information intended by an image.
-The purpose of alt text is to describes the appearance and function of an image.
+Alternative text, called alt text for short, improves accessibility by providing a text equivalent of the information presented visually.
 Including alt text with your images ensures all individuals, regardless of visual ability, can engage with your content.

 Alt text should be: